raposamillar/raposamillar/README.md

 ### Hi 👋🏼 <em>Bonjour</em>

-- 🌱 I’m currently learning UX/UI Design (and loving it!)
+- 🌱 I’m learning UX/UI Design (and loving it!)
-- 🔭 I'm also working on two projects:
-        1) a webpage of local routes used by my running group 👟
-        2) a database of musical compositions 🎼
+- 🔭 Current projects: A webpage of local routes used by my running group 👟 and a database of musical compositions 🎼
 - ⚡ Fun fact: J'ai enseigné le piano en français pendant deux ans
-- 📫 How to reach me: lisa.raposamillar@gmail.com
+- 📮 How to reach me: lisa.raposamillar@gmail.com

 <!--
 **raposamillar/raposamillar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.